Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations

 The maritime industry serves as a cornerstone of the global logistics framework and a primary conduit for international commerce \citep{chu2024vessel, wang2023innovative}.
 According to \textit{Review of Maritime Transport 2024} published by the United Nations Conference on Trade and Development, maritime transport facilitates approximately 80\% of global trade by volume.
 In 2023, global seaborne trade volumes ascended to 12.292 billion tons, representing an estimated 62.037 trillion ton-miles, thereby solidifying its status as the main artery of global trade \citep{unctad}.

-Operational efficiency within this domain is fundamentally predicated on the precision of estimated time of arrival (ETA) predictions.
+Operational efficiency in this domain is fundamentally predicated on the precision of estimated time of arrival (ETA) predictions.
 Accurate ETA forecasts empower port managers to optimize berth allocation, crane assignments, and yard space management, while facilitating the proactive synchronization of trucking and rail slots to minimize vessel idle time and cargo dwell durations.
-From the perspective of carriers, such precision is indispensable for maintaining schedule integrity, ensuring seamless transshipment connectivity, and informing strategic voyage speed adjustments \citep{yan2021emerging}.
+From the perspective of carriers, the precision of ETA predictions is indispensable for maintaining schedule integrity, ensuring seamless transshipment connectivity, and informing strategic voyage speed adjustments \citep{yan2021emerging}.